-Ptarmigan Hill is a high mountain peak at an elevation of 3.681m (12,076ft) above the sea level, located in Eagle County, in the U.S. state of Colorado.
+Ptarmigan Hill is a high mountain peak at an elevation of 3.681m (12,076ft) above the sea level, located in Eagle County, in central Colorado, in the United States.
 It’s one of the highest mountain roads of Colorado.

 Pic: Benjamin Cooperman